メインコンテンツへスキップ

 A sales engineer specializes in selling complex scientific and technological products.
 Here’s everything you need to know about the role and how to start your sales engineer career path.

-著者 Donny Kelwig, Contributing Writer
+著者: Donny Kelwig, Contributing Writer

-更新日 February 7, 2023
+更新日: February 7, 2023

 Sales jobs look a lot different than they did just a couple of decades ago.
 Sure, we still make cold calls, pay visits to prospects, and nurture relationships with existing customers.
 But technology has advanced the sales industry, and depending on a company’s products, region, and size, a business may now require sales experts with different specialties.